czaloom/mental_health_iot_example/README.md

 1. `make install` - create the virtualenv and install dependencies.
 2. `source .venv/bin/activate` - activate virtualenv.
 3. `make build` - package the SAM application.
-4. `make pg-up` - start the PostgreSQL container (first run creates it).
+4. `make db-up` - start the PostgreSQL container locally (first run creates it).
-5. `make pg-init` - load the schema from `db/init.sql`.
+5. `make db-init` - load the schema from `db/init.sql`.
 6. `make run-local` - launch the local API using `env.local.json`.

-Use `make pg-down` to stop the container and `make pg-reset` to remove it when you are done.
+Use `make db-down` to stop the container and `make db-reset` to remove it when you are done.

 ## API Testing